SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 <img class="meshGuideFigure" src="documentation/meshing/img/MeshSim_Tabs.png" width="60%">
 </figure>

-1. Mesh Options (This is for basic meshing parameters involving surface and volumetric meshing)
+1. Mesh Options: This is for basic meshing parameters involving surface and volumetric meshing.
-2. Advanced Mesh Options (This is for advanced meshing techniques like local mesh refinement and boundary layer meshing)
+2. Advanced Mesh Options: This is for advanced meshing techniques like local mesh refinement and boundary layer meshing.
-3. Adapt (This is for anisotropic and isotropic adaptive meshing)
+3. Adapt: This is for anisotropic and isotropic adaptive meshing.
-4. MeshSim Licenses (This is for checking and installing licenses in order to use the commerical package MeshSim)
+4. MeshSim Licenses: This is for checking and installing licenses in order to use the commerical package MeshSim.
-5. DiscreteModel (This is for creating a Discrete Model (.dsm), which MeshSim can then be used to mesh when using the Discrete Kernel)
+5. DiscreteModel: This is for creating a Discrete Model (.dsm), which MeshSim can then be used to mesh when using the Discrete Kernel.

 #### Mesh Options Tab